 To correctly set this value in the BIOS, the VCC_DDR ramp down time from SLP_S4# signal going active must first be measured.
-Measurements should be made from the assertion of SLP_S4# until the complete deassertion of VCC_DDR -> 0 V. On the 865G/865GV/865PE/865P chipset Customer Reference Board (CRB), the 2.6 V ramp down time is less than 1 second; therefore, the BIOS can program ICH5 Device#31 Function#0 Register A4h, bits 5:4 to a value of 11b (i.e., SLP_S4# minimum assertion width of 1 to 2 seconds).
+Measurements should be made from the assertion of SLP_S4# until the complete deassertion of VCC_DDR -> 0 V. On the Customer Reference Board (CRB), the 2.6 V ramp down time is less than 1 sec; therefore, the BIOS can program ICH5 Device 31, Function 0 Register A4h, bits 5:4 to a value of 11b (i.e., SLP_S4# minimum assertion width of 1 to 2 seconds).
 Contact your Intel field representative for the latest BIOS information for programming the correct value.
 This feature can be disabled using bit 3 of the same register.

-16.3.6.3 3.3 V/1.5 V Power Sequencing
+15.3.6.3 3.3 V/1.5 V Power Sequencing

 There is a power sequencing requirement for the associated 3.3 V/1.5 V rails or the rail of the ICH5.
-Vccl 5 should come up prior to Vcc3 3 or after within 0.7 V.
+Vcc1_5 should come up prior to Vcc3_3 or after within 0.7 V.

-16.3.6.4 1.5V/V_CPU_IO Power Sequencing
+15.3.6.4 1.5V/V_CPU_IO Power Sequencing

-Vcc1 5 should come up prior to V CPU IO or after within 0.7 V.
+Vcc1_5 should come up prior to V_CPU_IO or after within 0.7 V.

-16.3.6.5 3.3 V/V5REF Sequencing
+15.3.6.5 3.3 V/V5REF Sequencing

 V5REF is the reference voltage for the 5 V tolerant input buffers on the ICH5.
 V5REF must be powered up before VCC3_3, or after VCC3_3 within 0.7 V. Also, 5VREF must also power down after VCC3_3 or before VCC3_3 within 0.7 V. These rules must be followed to ensure the safety of the ICH5.
 If the rule is violated, internal diodes will attempt to draw power sufficient to damage the diodes from the VCC3_3 rail.
-Figure 195 shows a sample implementation of how to satisfy the V5REF/VCC3_3 sequencing rule.
+Figure 15-36 shows a sample implementation of how to satisfy the V5REF/VCC3_3 sequencing rule.

 This rule also applies to V5REF_Sus and VccSus3_3.
 However, in most platforms, the VccSus3_3 rail is derived from the 5 VSB through a voltage regulator and therefore, the VccSus3_3 rail will always come up after the VccSus5 rail.
-As a result, V5REF_Sus (which is derived directly from VccSus5) will always be powered up before VccSus3_3; thus, circuitry to satisfy the sequence requirement is not needed.
-However, in platforms that do not derive the VccSus3_3 rail from the VccSus5 rail, this rule must be observed in the platform design as described above (See Figure 195).
+As a result, V5REF_Sus (which is derived directly from VccSus5) will always be powered up before VccSus3_3; thus circuitry to satisfy the sequence requirement is not needed.
+However, in platforms that do not derive the VccSus3_3 rail from the VccSus5 rail, this rule must be observed in the platform design as described above (See Figure 15-36).

-Figure 195.
+Figure 15-36.
 Example 3.3 V/V5REF Sequencing Circuitry

-16.3.6.6 Intel[®] ICH5 Power Delivery
+15.3.6.6 Intel[®] ICH5 Power Delivery